-I teach adults to ski and, while everyone’s different, there are some big differences between teaching men and women to ski.
-A common one—women are a lot more afraid to fail than the men.
+I teach adults to ski and, while everyone’s different, there are some differences between teaching men and women.
+A common one—women are a lot more afraid to fail than men.
 They are also a lot less confident in their skill—even though the men lack the same skills.
-Women HATE to be the one who stands out, who slows down the group.
-So what causes this and what can we do about it?
+Women HATE to be the one who stands out.

 This fear of failure has been backed up by several studies between the sexes, according to an article by Elle.

 There are many reasons that feel this way.
 Women are criticized more heavily than men in male-dominated areas (cough, sports), when girls are critiqued it’s more personal and less about their abilities, and we just plain take failure more personally.

 “Women hold themselves to higher standards and are more quickly discouraged.”—Elle

 Let’s face it, men aren’t super helpful when teaching the women in their life a new sport.
 The first time I snowmobiled, I was reamed out for not keeping an eye on the temperature gauge and not running through powder to keep the machine cool.
 No one had told me about the temperature gauge.

 I’ve taught countless women to ski who thought they hated the sport because their husband/boyfriend/relative took them on a slope that a first-timer had no business being on.
 Big surprise, they failed.
 The men were more interested in showing off and having fun than taking the time to teach.

 So how do we get passed this huge mountain of fear and awkwardness and actually enjoy the sport we’re trying to learn?

 - Ditch the person with you who’s the so-called expert.
 Being good at a sport doesn’t mean a person is good at teaching it.
 If it’s something you really want to do, pay for a lesson or find someone at your own skill level to do it with until you feel more comfortable.